 Vice President, Public Relations and Communications

 Mason Tvert has been working to change public policies and public attitudes surrounding marijuana since 2005.
 He has been called "The Don Draper of Pot" by Politico Magazine, "marijuana's top evangelist" by The Boston Globe, and Colorado's "top thinker" in politics and government by The Denver Post.
 Prior to joining VS Strategies, he served as director of communications for the Marijuana Policy Project, the nation's largest marijuana policy organization, where he managed strategic communications, media relations, and online outreach in support of its efforts to reform federal, state, and local marijuana laws.
 While at MPP, he co-directed the successful 2012 initiative campaign to regulate marijuana like alcohol in Colorado and worked on several other state and local campaigns, including the successful legalization initiatives in Alaska, Nevada, Maine, and Massachusetts.
 He also coordinated communications efforts that contributed to the adoption of medical cannabis and decriminalization laws in state legislatures around the country.
 Previously, Mason co-founded and served as executive director of Safer Alternative For Enjoyable Recreation (SAFER), a non-profit organization that laid the groundwork for the successful legalization effort in Colorado — including two successful city initiative campaigns in Denver — and facilitated the passage of cannabis-related student referendums on more than a dozen college campuses.
 He is a co-author of Marijuana is Safer: So why are we driving people to drink?
 (Chelsea Green, 2009, 2013), and he frequently appears in the media discussing marijuana policy.
+Mason graduated cum laude from the University of Richmond, where he was a member of Pi Sigma Alpha, the National Political Science Honor Society.

 Vice President, Government Relations